matthewfeickert/nvidia-gpu-ml-library-test/README.md

 Once all the libraries are downloaded locally refer to the [directions for installing on Linux](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#installlinux) in the [cuDNN installation guide](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html).
 The documentation refers to a CUDA directory path (which they generically call `/usr/local/cuda`) and a download path for all of the cuDNN libraries (referred to as `<cudnnpath>`).
-For the CUDA directory path we _could_ use our existing symlink of `/usr/local/cuda-10.1`, but the cuDNN examples all assume the path is `/usr/local/cuda` so it is eaiser to make a new symlink of `/usr/local/cuda` pointing to `/usr/lib/cuda`.
+For the CUDA directory path we _could_ use our existing symlink of `/usr/local/cuda-10.1`, but the cuDNN examples all assume the path is `/usr/local/cuda` so it is easier to make a new symlink of `/usr/local/cuda` pointing to `/usr/lib/cuda`.

 ```
 sudo ln -s /usr/lib/cuda /usr/local/cuda